YingCGooi/Launch-School-101/5_advanced_ruby_collections/example_3.md

 We then re-invoke `first` on the local variable `arr` at the last line of the block execution.
 Based on the previous evaluation of `arr.first` on line 2, we can expect the same values to be returned, which are `1` and `3` respectively.
 Since `arr.first` is the last evaluated statement within the block, `arr.first`'s return value will be the block's return value.

 #### LINES 1 & 4
 `end` designates the previous line as the last evaluated statement.
-Since the last evaluated statement of `arr.first`returns block return values of `1` and `3`, this two integers are then included to a new array object through the transformation feature of `Array#map`.
+Since the last evaluated statement `arr.first`returns block return values of `1` and `3`, these two integers are included in a new array object by the transformation feature of `Array#map`.
 Thus, the return value of the `Array#map` method in this case is `[1, 3]`.